whalebot-helmsman/scrapy/docs/topics/settings.rst

 Type of priority queue used by scheduler.
 Another available type is ``scrapy.pqueues.DownloaderAwarePriorityQueue``.
-``scrapy.pqueues.DownloaderAwarePriorityQueue`` is works better than ``'queuelib.PriorityQueue'`` when you crawl several hosts simultaneously.
+``scrapy.pqueues.DownloaderAwarePriorityQueue`` is works better than ``'queuelib.PriorityQueue'`` when you crawl many different domains in parallel.
 But ``scrapy.pqueues.DownloaderAwarePriorityQueue``
 does not work together with :setting:`CONCURRENT_REQUESTS_PER_IP`.